-Recipient of the inaugural Create Cities commission, Town Gas will see the construction of London’s only publicly accessible gas-fire kiln.
-Developed by London-based artist Aaron Angell the project will work with 20 local young adults aged between 16 and 24 to build and operate the kiln.
+Recipient of the inaugural Create Cities commission, Town Gas has seen the construction of London’s only publicly accessible gas-fire kiln based at Troy Town Art Pottery.
+Developed by London-based artist Aaron Angell the project worked with 20 local young adults aged between 17 and 24.

 Angell founded the experimental ceramics studio Troy Town Art Pottery in 2013 in response to dwindling ceramics access in London.
 The pottery provides a space for artists to explore the practice of ceramics, removed from the idea of production and function that is embedded in the history of the medium.
 Town Gas has expanded this approach, introducing a new way of thinking about ceramics to young adults in east London.

 The young people co-designed and worked through an experimental ceramics curriculum, which was delivered by Angell alongside high-profile guest artists including Emily McCartan, Samuel Nicolle, Rose de Borman and Matthew Peers.
 The group learned to hand build ceramics, create glazes and operate the gas kiln.
 The group have also been involved in talks, peer-to-peer learning mud larking and inspirational activities working with Tate St. Ives, The Leach Pottery, Barbara Hepworth Museum & Sculpture Garden, Hoxton Halland PEER Gallery.

 Their work was included in Tate St. Ives major spring exhibition ‘That Continuous Thing: Artists and the Ceramics Studio, 1920 – today co-curated by Aaron Angell.
 In August 2017 Create led a trip to St. Ives for members of the group to see their work on show and take part in a masterclass at the world famous Bernard Leach Pottery, led by artist in-residence Aaron Angell and other master potters.

 You can see the film they made from their experience here.